twnzl/nanium/README.md

 ### Binary streaming

-For streaming the same applies as for the normal version.
+For streaming of binary data the same applies as for the normal version.
 Regardless of which serializer you use, binary data is always treated specially.
-If you define the result type of a service as ArrayBuffer, the data is not serialized or deserialized, but transported to the client as it is.
+If you define the result type of a service as ArrayBuffer or NaniumBuffer, the data is not serialized or deserialized, but transported to the client as it is.

 ```ts
 // the contract